Reasonable and probable grounds in Australia: Search without a warrant

 Similar to the power of arrest, police can search a person, vehicle or premises without a warrant on reasonable and probable grounds.
 Although the grounds do not specifically require reasonable necessity, it is implied by common law.
 This power is preserved by section 21 of the Law Enforcement (Powers and Responsibilities) Act (NSW).
 The reasonable grounds by which a police officer exercises the search of a person, vehicle or premises is legitimized for the purposes of discovering (and preserving) evidence.

 Disclosure of identity

-With reasonable grounds, police have the power to require a person to disclose their identity if the person can assisting them in investigating alleged indictable offences.
+With reasonable grounds, police have the power to require a person to disclose their identity if the person can assist them in investigating alleged indictable offences.
 There is also an implied power in the common law to verify someone's identity in circumstances where police can request this information.
 This power, less contentious than arresting or searching without a warrant, is subject to reasonable and probable grounds to protect the human rights to privacy and dignity.